flutter/website/src/docs/development/ui/layout/index.md

 and grids that arrange, constrain, and align the visible widgets.

 You create a layout by composing widgets to build more complex widgets.
-For example, the first screenshot shows 3 icons with a label under each one:
+For example, the first screenshot below shows 3 icons with a label under each one:

 <div class="row mb-4">
   <div class="col-12 text-center">